Eve Babitz: Resurgence

 Babitz enjoyed a renaissance from 2010 due in part to the reissuing of much of her work by publishers including New York Review Books, Simon & Schuster and Counterpoint Press.
-In 2019, New York Review of Books published I Used to Be Charming, a previously uncollected selection of her essays.
+In 2019, New York Review Books published I Used to Be Charming, a previously uncollected selection of her essays.
 In The Paris Review, Molly Lambert wrote, "Babitz is at home anywhere, and everywhere she goes she finds the most interesting person, the weirdest place, the funniest throwaway detail.
 She makes writing seem effortless and fun, which any writer can tell you is the hardest trick of all."
 In a 2009 review of Eve's Hollywood, Deborah Shapiro called Babitz's voice "self-assured yet sympathetic, cheeky and voluptuous, but registering just the right amount of irony", adding, "reading West (and Fante and Chandler and Cain and the like) made me want to go to Los Angeles.
 Babitz makes me feel like I'm there."

 The New York Public Library convened a 2016 panel on "The Eve Effect" that included actress Zosia Mamet and New Yorker writer Jia Tolentino.
 In 2017, Hulu announced it would be developing a comedy series based on Babitz's memoirs, a project led by Liz Tigelaar, Amy Pascal, and Elizabeth Cantillon.

 In 2022, the Huntington Library in California announced that it had acquired Babitz's personal archive, which includes drafts, journals, photographs, and letters spanning 1943 to 2011.

 Published works

-Fiction
+Fiction & Non-Fiction

 Publisher information relates to first publication only.
 Some of the books have been reissued.